Color calibration: Display

 For calibrating the monitor a colorimeter is attached flat to the display's surface, shielded from all ambient light.
 The calibration software sends a series of color signals to the display and compares the values that were actually sent against the readings from the calibration device.
 This establishes the current offsets in color display.
 Depending on the calibration software and type of monitor used, the software either creates a correction matrix (i.e. an ICC profile) for color values before being sent to the display or gives instructions for altering the display's brightness/contrast and RGB values through the OSD.

 This tunes the display to reproduce fairly accurately the in-gamut part of a desired color space.
 The calibration target for this kind of calibration is that of print stock paper illuminated by D65 light at 120 cd/m^{2}.
+The color calibration for display devices is usually aim for certain color spaces, such as sRGB and/or DCI-P3.
+An example of the famous cross-platform display calibration software is DisplayCAL.

 Printer

 The ICC profile for a printer is created by comparing a test print result using a photometer with the original reference file.
 The test chart contains known CMYK colors, whose offsets to their actual L*a*b* colors scanned by the photometer result in an ICC profile.
 Another possibility to ICC profile a printer is to use a calibrated scanner as the measuring device for the printed CMYK test chart instead of a photometer.
 A calibration profile is necessary for each printer/paper/ink combination.